MarcoSimoes/setplaysdataset/USAGE.md

 You can select one of the following options:

-* Relative to ball: if you want the offensiver marker to block the path of the chosen opponent to the ball.
+* Relative to the ball: if you want the offensive marker to block the path of the chosen opponent to the ball.

 * Relative to goalpost: if you want the offensive marker to block the path of the chosen opponent to one of the goalposts.
-In this case you should also select *Goal Post Our* or *Goal Post Their* to define what goalpost is your reference.
+In this case, you should also select *Goal Post Our* or *Goal Post Their* to define what goalpost is your reference.

-* Relative to specific point: if you want the offensive marker to block the path of the chosen opponent to a specific point on the field.
-In this case, you should inform the *(x,y)* coordinantes of the specific point.
+* Relative to a specific point: if you want the offensive marker to block the path of the chosen opponent to a particular point on the field.
+In this case, you should inform the *(x,y)* coordinates of the specific point.

-* Relative to player: if you want the offensive marker to block the path of the chosen opponent to a particular teammate.
-In this case, you should select the specific teammate to be used as reference.
+* Relative to a player: if you want the offensive marker to block the path of the chosen opponent to a particular teammate.
+In this case, you should select the specific teammate used as a reference.

 When you are done, click on the button **Save**.
-By defalt, the *Relative to ball* option is selected.
+By default, the *Relative to ball* option is selected.

+![Offensive Marker Arrow][SPOffMarkerSeta]

+The image above shows a brown arrow that indicates the estimated position where the Offensive Marker should go.
+This position is the medium point between the marked opponent and the object or point chosen as reference.
+This arrow may not be so evident in some situations, but the behavior is ok.

+### Non-Ball Owner Players Offensive Behaviors

+The remaining possible behaviors for non-ball owner players are:

+* **Run - Straight**: When a player executes this behavior, he is expected to run to a particular region on the field as fast as he can without having to worry about avoiding obstacles.
+This behavior is supposed to be used for long sprints that make some players appear in some parts of the field to receive a pass, for example, and surprise the opponent team.
+It may be used when you are sure that the player has a free path in front of him and will not collide with teammates or opponents.

+![Offensive Behaviors][SPBehNonBO]